-Both undergrad and postgrad units involved groups of 150-400 students per semester cover 12-15km walking in groups across different zones on campus.
+Walking around for many hours to investigate places where people congregate was simply not viable during the pandemic, In Urban ecology, both undergrad and postgrad units involved groups of 150-400 students per semester traversing 12-15 km, walking in groups across different zones on campus.
 This entailed note-taking and producing reports (on buildings, sustainability and green areas) from these site visits for tutorial activities and assessments.
-While the pandemic a blocker for large groups to gather on campus, there was already an pre-existing inequity issue for students with disabilities or special needs to participate with same level of rigour as their peers.
+While the pandemic a blocker for large groups to gather on campus, there was already a pre-existing inequity issue for students with disabilities or special needs to participate with the same level of rigour as their peers.

 Museums and object based learning